SimpleSoftwareIO/simple-sms/README.md

 #### API Settings

-You must run the following `php artisan config:publish simplesoftwareio/simple-sms` command to save your configuration files to your local app.
+You must run the following command to save your configuration files to your local app:

+	php artisan config:publish simplesoftwareio/simple-sms

 This will copy the configuration files to your `app/config/simplesoftwareio/simple-sms` folder.

 >Failure to run the `config:publish` command will result in your configuration files being overwritten after every `composer update` command.

 ###### E-mail Driver

 The e-mail driver sends all messages through the configured e-mail driver for Laravel.
-This driver uses the wireless carriers e-mail gateways to send SMS messages to mobile phones.
+This driver uses the wireless carrier's e-mail gateways to send SMS messages to mobile phones.

 The only setting for this driver is the `from` setting.
 Simply enter an email address that you would like to send messages from.